Ko Kut

 Ko Kut (เกาะกูด, [kɔ̀ʔ kùːt]), also known as Koh Kood, is an island in the Gulf of Thailand.
-The island is administrated as part of the Ko Kut District in Thailand's Trat Province.
+The island is administered as part of the Ko Kut District in Thailand's Trat Province.

 Description

-Ko Kut is located in the eastern Gulf of Thailand.
-The island is the largest of the dozen islands administrated as part of the Ko Kut District.
+Ko Kut is the largest of the dozen islands administered as part of the Ko Kut District.
 The economy of Ko Kut is centered around fishing, agriculture, and tourism.
 Some sources have described the island as being relatively remote and underdeveloped.
 The island's remoteness and lack of development make it a potential hub for ecotourism.